 Dodger ended up needing DAR&E to find him a new home.

-DAR&E only places within the Maryland, DC, West Virginia and Virginia area.
+DAR&E only places within the Maryland, Virginia, Washington DC, Delaware, and in portions of both eastern West Virginia and southern Pennsylvania.
 Please do no apply to adopt if you live outside of those areas.
 Please visit our Adoption Process page for additional information on adopting one of our DAR&E Dobermans & an online application!

 Our dogs are spayed/neutered, up-to-date on shots and microchipped.